marco-looy/pega-dx-mcp/mcp-tests/README.md

 ---

-*This documentation ensures comprehensive, standardized testing of all MCP tools with real Pega Platform integration.*
+*This documentation ensures comprehensive, standardized testing of all MCP tools with real Pega Infinity integration.*